 Best places to stay in Nashville in Gulch:

-4. Midtown and West End, youthful and vibrant atmosphere
+4. Midtown and West End

 The Midtown and West End area is located southwest of Downtown, with Broadway concluding in the eastern side of the neighborhood.
-While Midtown & West End are home to Vanderbilt University and Belmont University.
+Midtown & West End are home to Vanderbilt University and Belmont University.

 Founded in 1873, Vanderbilt University is a private research university located in the heart of the Midtown & West End neighborhood.
 With almost 14,000 students, it helps give the Midtown & West End neighborhood an incredibly youthful and vibrant atmosphere.